Katie-Swinea/Spring2024-Paper-Wad-Interceptor/Documentation/Signoffs/Device_Power.md

 *Entire project power schematic*

 This is to show the power system is supplying power to everything it needs to power in order to accomplish everything this project is required to do.
+The power system will just supply power to three motors, the relay system, the processor and the extra system.
+Every other componet will be powered by another componet.

 ## Analysis